xivid/xivid.github.io/index.markdown

 </ul>

 <blockquote>
-    To learn, to achieve, and to love.
+    To learn, to love, to achieve.
 </blockquote>